jiangyugithub/personal_code_repository/README.md

 # personal_code_repository
-my code resource repository on github this is a personal github repos for sharing some coding resources. anyone found any mistake could sand a email with a accessory to describe the condition shortly. ths a lot.
+my code resource repository on github. this is a personal github repos for sharing some coding resources. any problem could sand a email with accessories to describe the condition in detail. ths a lot.